Ruben Gallego: Gun policy

 Gallego supported stronger gun control as of 2023.
-In May 2022, after the school shooting in Uvalde, Texas, he criticized Senator Ted Cruz for suggesting that calls for gun control were an attempt to politicize the tragedy.
+In May 2022, after the Uvalde school shooting in Texas, Gallego drew attention his reply to Senator Ted Cruz after Cruz called gun control proposals an attempt to politicize the tragedy, Gallego wrote: "Fuck you @tedcruz you care about a fetus but you will let our children get slaughtered.
+Just get your ass to Cancun.
+You are useless."